Millennials are – or are about to become – parents. Actually, 9,000 per day if you’re keeping score at home.

 Haven Life surveyed parents (with children ages 0-5) to find out what they are prioritizing when raising Generation Alpha.

 “How the Next Generation of Parents Are Dealing with Parenthood” paints an interesting picture.
-One of moms and dads who are highly invested in their kids’ lives and well-being, yet ill-prepared to deal with the financial realities of their future.
+One of moms and dads who are highly invested in their kids’ lives and well-being, yet ill-prepared to deal with financial realities.

 How the next generation of parents are dealing with parenthood